Lidar startup Luminar to go public via $3.4 billion SPAC merger – TechCrunch

-Luminar, the lidar startup that burst onto the autonomous vehicle scene in April 2017 after operating for years in secrecy, is merging with special-purpose acquisition company Gores Metropoulos Inc., with a post-deal market valuation of $3.4 billion.
+Luminar, the lidar startup that burst onto the autonomous vehicle scene in April 2017 after operating for years in secrecy, is merging with special purpose acquisition company Gores Metropoulos Inc., with a post-deal market valuation of $3.4 billion.

-Gores Metropoulos, which is listed on the Nasdaq exchange, is a special purpose acquisition company, or SPAC sponsored by an affiliate of The Gores Group, the global investment firm founded in the late 1980s by Alec Gores.
+Gores Metropoulos, which is listed on the Nasdaq exchange, is a special purpose acquisition company, or SPAC, sponsored by an affiliate of The Gores Group, the global investment firm founded in the late 1980s by Alec Gores.

 The SPAC merger comes just three months after Luminar hit a critical milestone and announced that Volvo would start producing vehicles in 2022 equipped with its lidar and a perception stack.
 The Luminar technology will be used to deploy an automated driving system for highways.

 Luminar founder and CEO Austin Russell told TechCrunch that they wanted to go public at some point.
-But the momentum from the Volvo deal along with interest within public markets, led the company to take the SPAC route, Russell said.
+But the momentum from the Volvo deal along with interest within public markets led the company to take the SPAC route, Russell said.

 Luminar is the latest startup — and second lidar company — to turn to SPACs this summer in lieu of a traditional IPO process.
-In June, Velodyne Lidar struck a deal to merge with special-purpose acquisition company Graf Industrial Corp., with a market value of $1.8 billion.
+In June, Velodyne Lidar struck a deal to merge with special purpose acquisition company Graf Industrial Corp., with a market value of $1.8 billion.
 Four electric vehicle startups have also skipped the traditional IPO path in recent months, opting instead to go public through a merger agreement with a SPAC, which are also known as blank check companies.
-Canoo, Fisker Inc. Lordstown Motors, and Nikola Corp. have gone public via a SPAC merger this spring and summer.
+Canoo, Fisker Inc., Lordstown Motors and Nikola Corp. have gone public via a SPAC merger this spring and summer.

-Luminar said it was able to raise $170 million in private investment in public equity, or PIPE, by institutional investors including Alec Gores, Van Tuyl Companies, Peter Thiel, Volvo Cars Tech Fund, Crescent Cove, Moore Strategic Ventures, GoPro founder Nick Woodman and VectoIQ, with the majority of the major existing investors participating.
+Luminar said it was able to raise $170 million in private investment in public equity, or PIPE, by institutional investors, including Alec Gores, Van Tuyl Companies, Peter Thiel, Volvo Cars Tech Fund, Crescent Cove, Moore Strategic Ventures, GoPro founder Nick Woodman and VectoIQ, with the majority of the major existing investors participating.
 The transaction will also include a balance of about $400 million cash that has been held by Gores Metropoulos.

 Once the transaction closes, Luminar will maintain its name and will be listed on Nasdaq under the ticker symbol LAZR.
 The deal is expected to close in the fourth quarter of 2020.
 Russell will continue to serve as CEO and Tom Fennimore will continue to serve as CFO.
 Alec Gores will join the Luminar board of directors upon closing of the transaction.